Charles Harvey (cricketer)

 Charles Musgrave Harvey (11 May 1837 – 2 November 1917) was an English first-class cricketer and clergyman.

-The son of The Reverend Richard Harvey, he was born at Hornsey in May 1837.
-He was educated at Charterhouse School, before going up to Christ Church, Oxford.
+The son of Rev. Richard Harvey, he was born at Hornsey in May 1837.
+He was educated at Charterhouse School, before going up to Christ Church, Oxford in 1855, graduating B.A.
+1859 (M.A.
+1862).

 While studying at Oxford, he made a single appearance in first-class cricket for Oxford University against the Marylebone Cricket Club (MCC) at Oxford in 1858.
 The following year, he made one first-class appearance apiece for the MCC against Oxford University, and for Middlesex against Kent.
 He made two further first-class appearances for the Gentlemen of the South against the Gentlemen of the North in 1860.
 In five first-class matches, he scored 111 runs at an average of 15.85 and with a high score of 36.